shantoshdurai/parallax-effect-portfolio/README.md

-# Portfolio Website
+# Portfolio Website to try the new effect i thought about w a help of youtube tutorials

-Welcome to my personal portfolio website!
-This project showcases my work, skills, and experience as a developer.

 ## 📋 Table of Contents
 - [About](#about)